stevebuik/ns-clone/README.md

 The easiest solution seems to be to avoid *d/entity*.
 If you need *d/entity* or any other missing function, you can create your own clone namespace instead of using **datomic-clone.api** and then you can clone exactly what you need.

+*d/invoke* is also absent in **datomic-clone.api** because there is currently no support for it in Cloud/Client.

 With some more hammock time this pattern might be useful in other use-cases as well.

 ## Usage